Sharkboi990/Skyblock-Engine/README.md

 ## Notes

-SharkSkyblock is currently in active development and is approximately 30% complete overall.
+SharkSkyblock remains an early-stage project and is far from feature complete.

-Version 0.1.8 represents an early development milestone focused on building the foundation of the project.
-Features, balancing, architecture, and gameplay systems may change significantly as development continues.
-Source code file will be uploaded in a few days for view only.
+Version 0.1.8 represents a foundational development milestone focused on core systems and infrastructure.
+Features, balancing, architecture, and gameplay systems may change significantly throughout development.